The biggest immigration myth is the lie that we need immigration to solve ‘the skills shortage’.

-If there are skills shortages in Britain, then our schools and universities are not doing a good job, despite students achieving a record number of grade A passes.
+If there are skills shortages in Britain, then our schools and universities are not doing a good enough job.

 I know the tricks that employers can get up to when they want to increase their profits.

-Having worked in the computer industry for a long time, I saw first hand one of the reasons why large-scale computer systems fail in Britain.
+Having worked in the computer industry for a long time, I saw one reason large-scale computer systems fail.

-British computer companies then started to recruit computer specialists from India not because they were better than their British counterparts but because they were a lot cheaper to employ.
+Similarly, British companies then started to recruit workers from India because they were far cheaper to employ.

-The catastrophic failure happened on a Bank Holiday weekend.
+The failure happened on a Bank Holiday weekend.

 Temporary Work Permits v Passports

-Britain could issue temporary work permits instead of passports for any foreign workers that are needed.
+Britain could issue temporary work permits instead of passports for any foreign workers.

-However, strict controls must be in place, and these permits would have to be issued only for genuine skill shortages and not because greedy employers want to avoid paying a decent wage.
+These permits must be for genuine skill shortages — not for employers who want to avoid paying a decent wage.

 As Enoch Powell once said, “We must be mad, literally mad!”

-- Stop all further immigration into Britain until we can sort out the politicians’ immigration shambles and deport the two million here illegally.
+The BNP will stop all further immigration into Britain until we can sort out the immigration shambles.